 Das Best Oktoberfest takes place in October, at the M&T Bank Stadium Lots in Baltimore, Maryland.
 The festival includes over 150 unique beers, German wines and schnapps, German foods and other festival goodies, Oompah bands, live music, and contests for kids and adults alike.
 Children under the age of 13 get in free.Continue to 9 of 12 below.

 Now known as Flavors of Fall, Oktoberfest at the Reston Town Center in Reston, Virginia, is a staple of the region.
 Here, you can sample the best in fall brews and traditional Oktoberfest fare provided by some of Reston's finest eateries while enjoying live entertainment.
 Admission is free to the event, which takes place in early October.

 Enjoy live music, food trucks, games, plenty of lager, and lots more at the annual Port City Brewing Company's Oktoberfest celebrations, which start in early August, and take place sporadically through early October.
 Port City Brewing Company usually releases a limited run of its Oktoberfest brew in honor of this classic German festival, so don't miss your chance to take home a growler of it.

 12 of 12

-Washington D.C.'s official kickoff to the German holiday took place on September 16, 2017, from 12 p.m. to 9 p.m. in D.C.'s Chinatown.
+Washington D.C.'s official kickoff to the German holiday takes place in the city's Chinatown neighborhood.
 You can explore local bars including RFD, Penn Social, Jackpot, Iron Horse, Fado, Rocket Bar, and Austin Grill for beer specials and entertainment.
-Admission to the day's festivities is $45 to $80, and a portion of the proceeds will go to local charities.
+A portion of the proceeds from the event goes to local charities.